 Based on the end connection, valve ends can be

 - Screwed or threaded that connect with matching thread on the pipe.
-Small-bore valve used in instrument connection or as a sample point has a threaded end
+A small-bore valve used in instrument connection or as a sample point has a threaded end

-- Majority valve used in piping has a Flanged type ends.
+- The majority valve used in piping has a Flanged type ends.

 - Socket Welded valves are used in low-pressure